 Lee’s passion for politics began early when her mother brought her to the voting booth as a child, instilling in her the sense of personal responsibility to participate in our democracy.
 As a college student, she was a campaign volunteer for both Tammy Baldwin’s first Assembly campaign and Russ Feingold’s first Senate campaign, continuing to be a key campaign volunteer in races from the John Kerry to the recent Clinton campaign.
 Her commitment to community and political engagement culminated with her election to the chair of the Democratic Party of Outagamie County in December of 2016.

 Lee has two children who motivate her to change the world.
 Her son is a junior at Appleton North with a passion for social justice and jazz.
-Her daughter is a freshman at the University of Minnesota-Twin Cities majoring in political science and minoring in Chinese and economics.
+Her daughter is a sophomore at the University of Minnesota-Twin Cities majoring in political science and minoring in Chinese and economics.
 In rare free moments, she likes gardening, running near the river, a good book, and keeping people on their toes.